 2. Execution risk.
 All enterprises face execution challenges.
 HUN is executing well now, and has been for several quarters.
 We believe execution risk is not HUN’s primary concern.
 Wider economic growth is.

 CEO Peter Huntsman states clearly the “long lead time” necessary for anyone attempting to enter the chemicals space.
 Four-to-five years would be required to set up any competing operation.
 No such development is in the works.
 The industry as a whole is currently operating at 95% capacity.
 Thus no competitor possesses the ability to meaningfully increase production.
 So, the industry enjoys strong demand within a market of limited supply.
 That means pricing power.
 We like HUN, and it’s been behaving extremely well.

-CASH —27%, up from 5%.
-This market is overdue for a correction.
+CASH –Let’s ask Money Fly.
+“9.27%, down from 27%.”
+You heard it here first.
 StockJaw is working to bring you even greater perspective.
 When we buy or sell you’ll find it right here.

 U.S. Dollars.
 Preferred range 10%-25%.
 Cash held outside IRAs held in CDs.
 It counts and it’s good drill.
 We do not hedge or use FX markets.

 CASH–Crooked Hours Report.

 1. Cash is becoming more expensive.
 Our Fed has clearly stated it’s intention to boost the fed funds rate repeatedly this year.
 That will happen.
 Regardless, retail returns on fixed-income vehicles will not meaningfully reflect the increasing cost of the dollar, probably until 2019.
 You will not be paid much more this year for savings, money markets, or CD’s.